PeterWone/Antipodean/spike/Farewell.md

 Late the next day two women stood by a tower stacked of cut timber.
 Atop it lay a bier, underneath neat little teepees of kindling laid with the casual competence of people who cooked on woodfires.
 A small fire blazed in a brazier, beside it two sticks wound at one end with cloth, wired in place, soaking in motor oil.
 They were on the level pad outside Forest's workshop, surrounded by his half-finished projects.
 Behind them, facing the setting sun, the ground teams in full kit ranged like a living amphitheatre of destruction.

-As one, the girls took up a torch holding them over the brazier.
-They blazed bright and hot, droplets of flame falling as the two women walked together and lit the pyre.
+As one, the girls took up torches, holding them over the brazier.
+They blazed bright and hot, droplets of flame falling as the women walked together and lit the pyre.

 In silence they stood witness to the passing of a friend.